oleksandr/conditions/README.md

 # conditions

 This package offers a parser of a simple conditions specification language (reduced set of arithmetic/logical operations).
-It was created for Flow-Based Programming components that require configuration to perform some operations on the data received from multiple input ports.
+The package is mainly created for Flow-Based Programming components that require configuration to perform some operations on the data received from multiple input ports.
+But it can be used whereever you need externally define some logical conditions on the internal variables.

+Additional credits for this package go to [Handwritten Parsers & Lexers in Go](http://blog.gopheracademy.com/advent-2014/parsers-lexers/) by Ben Johnson on [Gopher Academy blog](http://blog.gopheracademy.com) and [InfluxML package from InfluxDB repository](https://github.com/influxdb/influxdb/tree/master/influxql).

 ## Usage example
 ```